 This year, the City Council, with the approval of the Mayor, once again chose the maximum exemption allowed by law.
-Aided by the increase in the exemption to 35%, the Fiscal Year 2017 residential exemption amount increased by \$471 over last year's amount, from \$1,961.58 to \$2,432.91.
-The residential exemption amount was equivalent to a property value reduction of \$229,737.
-See Figure 10 for residential exemption amounts for fiscal years 2011 to 2017.
+The Fiscal Year 2018 residential exemption amount increased by \$106 over last year's amount, from \$2,432.91 to \$2,538.47.
+The residential exemption amount was equivalent to a property value reduction of \$242,220.
+See Figure 10 for residential exemption amounts for fiscal years 2012 to 2018.

 To qualify, homeowners must own and occupy their property as the principal residence as of January 1 preceding the tax year.
-For Fiscal Year 2017, homeowners must have owned and occupied their property as the principal residence on January 1, 2016.
-The filing deadline for Fiscal Year 2017 is April 3, 2017.
+For Fiscal Year 2018, homeowners must have owned and occupied their property as the principal residence on January 1, 2017.